Santa-Clara-Imaginarium-Lab/twitter-scraping-with-python/README.md

 - Collecting Twitter data is done through the **Twitter API**.
 In order to use the Twitter API, you'll need to [apply for developer access](https://developer.twitter.com/en/apply-for-access):
 - If you're an undergrad, you don't have access to the academic research track, so just apply for the standard developer track
 - In order to apply, you'll either need to log in to your account or create one
-  - It is recommended to apply using an existing Twitter account, in our experience they are more likely to get approved, and get approved faster
+  - It is recommended to apply using an existing **Twitter** account, in our experience they are more likely to get approved, and get approved faster

-# USING TWITTER DEVELOPER TO GAIN ACCESS TO THE API
+# USING TWITTER DEVELOPER TO GAIN API ACCESS

-- Start at the Twitter [developer portal](https://twitter.com/login?redirect_after_login=https%3A%2F%2Fdeveloper.twitter.com%2Fen%2Fportal%2Fdashboard).
+- Start at the **Twitter** [developer portal](https://twitter.com/login?redirect_after_login=https%3A%2F%2Fdeveloper.twitter.com%2Fen%2Fportal%2Fdashboard).
 This is how you will create a project and app in order to get the necessary access and bearer tokens you need to write code that accesses information using the **Twitter API**
-- Gathering Twitter data to investigate trends related to toxicity, community building, platform governance and other related issues
+- Gathering **Twitter** data to investigate trends related to toxicity, community building, platform governance and other related issues
 - Create a project, then an app, and you'll be presented with your keys.
 [Here's the video walkthrough](https://drive.google.com/file/d/1Wva--0kS19M7yXdzhJW_65kUdPPKhjkE/view?usp=sharing)
 - After initial setup, your keys can be accessed by hitting the key icon next to the app name in your project dashboard.
   - Your keys will be hidden after they're first displayed to you, so you should either take a screenshot or save them as variables in a file so you don't have to continue to regenerate them.